robcarver17/skipperman/docs/ideas.md

 - allocate cadets to groups
 - print a report of which cadet is in which group
 - view / delete cadets
 - edit / delete events
+- view / edit /add volunteers (not yet with a rota)

 ### Basic - to do:

 - nicer CSS
+- unpleasant way that checkboxes pile up in tables
+- volunteer view should show list of events volunteer allocated to
+- identify if events have food, merch, etc so don't get irrelevant fields coming up
+- add ad hoc volunteers not included in entry list
 - create a volunteer rota, manage it, and report on it
 - maintain ticksheets, print and record ticks
 - print roll call lists and contact details